-To generate solutions leading to efficient learning and flexible behaviors, nature had to solve physical constraints.
+To generate solutions leading to efficient learning and flexible behaviors, nature had to solve a number of physical constraints.
 The brain cannot be equipped with ad hoc representations for every possible event in the world, since the horizon of possible states is practically infinite; moreover, it does not have unlimited computing resources.
-These constraints may be inspirational for developing new AI, yet it is important to keep in mind that some biological constraints (e.g. positive neuronal firing rates) may be bypassed by in-silico intelligent systems.
+Understanding how the brain has overcome these constraints may be inspirational for developing new AI, yet it is important to keep in mind that some biological constraints (e.g. positive neuronal firing rates) may be bypassed by in-silico intelligent systems.

 In its most basic interpretation, solving complex problems for the brain accounts to finding the relevant (hidden) states for RL.
 One solution to accelerate the search for hidden states is to capitalize on the brain's massively parallelized neural circuit architecture.
-Parallel searches are instantiated in multiple recurrent circuits linking basal ganglia with the cortex (Fig. 2).
-These recurrent circuits effectively are information-transmitting loops: they can carry task-dependent explicit representations (stimuli, goals, etc.), abstract summaries, reward prediction errors (RPEs), predicted states.
-Although they carry heterogeneous information, parallel loops do not function independently from each other.
+Parallel searches are instantiated in multiple recurrent circuits linking basal ganglia with the cortex (Figure 2).
+These recurrent circuits effectively are information-transmitting loops (bidirectional and closed neural-circuit connections between basal ganglia and cortex): they can carry task-dependent explicit representations (stimuli, goals, etc.), abstract summaries, reward prediction errors (RPEs), and predicted states.
+Although parallel loops carry heterogeneous information, they do not function independently from each other.
 Rather, loops formed by sparse neural populations continuously interact at the synaptic level through cooperation and competition.
 Excitatory interactions (cooperation) appear between loops with similar, inclusive and related representations.
 In contrast, inhibitory interactions (competition) develop between loops with exclusive, different or unrelated representations.
-Due to the dynamical nature of the neural network comprising these excitatory and inhibitory interactions, a winner-take-all scenario emerges [42,43].
-That is, only the loop with the "best" representation survives while other loops are suppressed.
-Here "best" means the loop associated with the representation that minimizes RPE.
-Therefore, selection of the best loop essentially corresponds to the automatic selection of relevant states for RL.
+Because of the dynamic nature of the neural networks comprising these excitatory and inhibitory interactions, a winnertake-all scenario emerges [42,43].
+That is, only the loop with the 'best' representation survives while other loops are suppressed.
+Here 'best' means the loop associated with the representation that minimizes RPE.
+Therefore, the selection of the best loop essentially corresponds to the automatic selection of relevant states for RL.